000vince000/budgeting-tool/README.md

 6. Use `ingest.py` to import transaction data from your bank CSV files.

-7. Use the "See latest month's spending profile" option to visualize your spending patterns.
+7. Use the "See latest month's spending profile" option to visualize your spending patterns and goal progress.

 ## Data Flow

 1. Bank CSV files → `ingest.py` → DuckDB database
 2. User input → `interaction.py` → DuckDB database
-3. DuckDB database → `visualize-results.py` → Spending charts
+3. DuckDB database → `visualize-results.py` → Spending charts and goal progress reports

 ## Customization